cameleon-rs/cameleon/cameleon/README.md

 ## Usage

 ### USB3 Vision cameras
-First, you need to install `libusb` to communicate with `U3V` cameras, and add the following to your `Cargo.toml`:
+First, you need to install [libusb](https://libusb.info/) to communicate with `U3V` cameras.
+Then add the following to your `Cargo.toml`:

 ```toml
 [dependencies]
 cameleon = { version = 0.1, features = 'libusb'}
 ```

-Then you can enumerate all cameras connected to the host, and start streaming.
+You can enumerate all cameras connected to the host, and start streaming.

 ```rust
 use cameleon::u3v;